Laboratoire d'Economie d'Orléans

 (Founder and Honorary Chair)

-Michael H. Stierle is on secondment from the European Commission, Directorate General for Economic and Financial Affaris, to the International Monetary Fund where he is working as senior economist on a programme country.
+Michael H. Stierle works for the European Commission, Directorate General for Economic and Financial Affaris.
 He studied economics at Trier University and UNAM, Mexico City, and holds a PhD from Speyer University.
 He has worked in economic departments in the private financial sector as well as in academic research.
 He initiated the foundation of INFER and chaired the network from 1998 to 2005.
 Michael´s policy oriented research and publications are janoncentrated on international economics, financial markets, growth and business cycles as well as regional economics.